MA in Sociology - Intercultural mediation

 After graduating from the Intercultural Mediation studies at the Institute of Sociology of the University of Wrocław, you will obtain a Master’s diploma in sociology, Intercultural Mediation speciality.

-Students who are Polish nationals (with a PESEL number) register in the IRK system
+- Students who are Polish nationals (with a PESEL number) register in the IRK system (if you want to apply as Polish citizen, but you don't know Polish language, please conntact the programme coordinator)

 In order to register, it is necessary to create an account in the recruitment system and to fill in the application form online.